 1 – Mountain Gorillas

-I would say Uganda is typically known for the huge population of mountain gorillas that it lives in its forests of Mgahinga and Bwindi.
-In the year 2012, Uganda announced a harbor an estimate of over four hundred mountain gorillas, which is more than half the remaining total population of mountain gorillas all over the world.
+I would say Uganda is typically known for the huge population of mountain gorillas that live in its forests of Mgahinga and Bwindi.
+In the year 2012, Uganda announced an estimate of over four hundred mountain gorillas, which is more than half the remaining total population of mountain gorillas all over the world.
 Gorilla Trekking is one of the main Uganda tourist attractions and the reason why hundreds of tourists flock the country annually to see mountain gorillas.
 Uganda’s mountain gorillas can be found in Mgahinga Gorilla National Park and Bwindi Forest National Park.

 2 – Wildlife

-Uganda is extremely rich in wildlife and is among the countries that harbor the five big game animals.
+Uganda is extremely rich in wildlife and is among the countries that harbour the five big game animals.
 The perfect spots for viewing wildlife in Safari to Uganda are Murchison Falls National Park, Queen Elizabeth National Park, Lake Mburo National Park, and Kidepo Valley National Park.
 The five big game animals can be found in Murchison Falls National Park.
 A wildlife viewing experience in African Safari Trips is absolutely worth the time and money and will leave pleasant memories in your mind.

 3 – Lake Bunyonyi

 Believed to be the 2nd deepest lake in the continent of Africa, Lake Bunyonyi lies in the south-western part of Uganda close to the Rwandan border.
 At around 1,962 meters above sea level, Lake Bunyonyi enjoys moderate temperatures all year round, and the magical lake is typically cool in both the morning and evening hours.
-Most of the travelers visit Lake Bunyonyi after gorilla trekking in Bwindi Impenetrable Forest.
+Most of the travellers visit Lake Bunyonyi after gorilla trekking in Bwindi Impenetrable Forest.

 4 – Source of the Nile